Buying & Selling Property

 We will provide a complete list of all outlay involved in the purchase or sale of residential property with each quote.

 A Voluntary Transfer is where one person is giving property to another for nothing for example where a parent gives a child a site.
 It is important to note that there can be tax implications on these transfers which must be considered before proceeding.
 The work involved will vary according to the property being transferred.
-Our usual fee for a voluntary transfer is €800-€1,200 plus VAT.
+Our usual fee for a voluntary transfer is €800-€1,200 plus VAT and outlay.

 The work involved varies considerably from transaction to transaction and therefore it is impossible to give an estimate of fees.
 Please contact us for a quote.